PMET-public/valet-install/README.md

 From the Magento 2 project root folder:

-`magevars` Creates symlinks of auth.json and copies .env.sample
+`magevars` Creates a symlink of auth.json and copies .env.sample

 `vp -i` Install Magento project in Valet+